Man questioned in China after woman found dead in his Sydney freezer

 (CNN)A man who left Australia shortly before a woman was found dead in a freezer in his apartment is being questioned by authorities in China's central Sichuan province, New South Wales (NSW) police announced Thursday.

-The 36-year-old man caught a flight to China with two young boys, aged four and six, around 11:30 a.m. on Tuesday, local time (7:30 p.m.
+The 36-year-old man caught a flight to China with two young boys, ages 4 and 6, around 11:30 a.m. on Tuesday, local time (7:30 p.m.
 ET Monday).
 Less than 24 hours later, on Wednesday morning, police found a woman stuffed inside a freezer at an apartment in the suburb of Pymble in Sydney.
 NSW Homicide Squad Commander Scott Cook said police were "taken aback" by the crime scene.

 Although NSW police haven't officially identified the woman, CNN affiliate 7News said that she was a Chinese national believed to be in her late 30s who had been married to the man being questioned.